Ranjan Gogoi: Early life and education

-Ranjan Gogoi was born in a Tai-Ahom family with his family residence at K.C.
+Ranjan Gogoi was born in a Tai-Ahom family with his family residence at the K.C.
 Gogoi Path in Dibrugarh on 18 November 1954.
 His mother's family ancestry can be traced back to Ahom Kings Swargadeo Rudra Singha, Rajeswar Singha of the Ahom kingdom.
-His father was Kesab Chandra Gogoi, an Indian National Congress politician who was the Chief Minister of Assam from 13 January 1982 to 19 March 1982.
-Kesab Chandra Gogoi also was an MLA from Dibrugarh, as well as being a cabinet minister multiple times over his political career.
+His father was Keshab Chandra Gogoi, an Indian National Congress politician who was the Chief Minister of Assam from 13 January 1982 to 19 March 1982.
+Keshab Chandra Gogoi also was an MLA from Dibrugarh, as well as being a cabinet minister multiple times over his political career.
 His mother was Shanti Gogoi, who was a social activist and writer.
 She founded the Socio Educational Welfare Association (SEWA), an NGO which aimed to help marginalised communities, and was its president from 2002 to 2016.
 She was an aunt of Shrinjan Rajkumar Gohain.

 Both his maternal grandparents Jogesh Chandra Borgohain and Padma Kumari Gohain were legislators and ministers in pre-and post-Independence India.
 His maternal grandfather, Jogesh Chandra Borgohain, served as a Member of the Assam Legislative Council in the 1930s.
-His maternal grandmother, Padma Kumari Gohain, was elected an MLA from Moran thrice and was the social welfare minister in the Bimala Prasad Chaliha cabinet and social welfare and sericulture minister in the Mahendra Mohan Choudhry cabinet.
+His maternal grandmother, Padma Kumari Gohain, was elected an MLA from Moran for three terms and was the social welfare minister in the Bimala Prasad Chaliha cabinet and social welfare and sericulture minister in the Mahendra Mohan Choudhry cabinet.

-Gogoi was the second child and second son among 5 children.
-Each of his 4 siblings became proficient in their respective careers.
+Gogoi was the second child and second son among five children.
+Each of his four siblings became proficient in their respective careers.
 His elder brother, Anjan, became an Air Marshal in the Indian Air Force until his retirement in 2013 and later became a member of the North Eastern Council.
-His younger brother, Nirjan became a consultant urologist in the United Kingdom and his two younger sisters, Indira and Nandita, were members of the Assam civil service until their retirement.
+His younger brother, Nirjan, became a consultant urologist in the United Kingdom and his two younger sisters, Indira and Nandita, were members of the Assam civil service until their retirement.
 His elder brother, Anjan, served as the President of SEWA after their mother's retirement in 2016.
 His younger sister, Nandita, is the current President of SEWA.